Transport from Bangkok Don Mueang Airport: My Tips

 Public transport map

-View a map of all subway and bus lines serving Bangkok Don Mueang Airport.
+View a map of all metro and bus lines serving Bangkok Don Mueang Airport.

-Official yellow and green or pink metered taxis tend to be the most popular and by far the most convenient transport option.
-They are the only ones that can take you to both the modern and historic centre of Bangkok without having to change buses.
+Official yellow and green or pink taxis with a meter are the most convenient option.
+They are the only ones that will take you to the modern and historic centre of Bangkok without having to change buses.

-Given the distance from the airport, prices are not that high and if you choose a really official yellow and green or pink taxi, they tend to be hassle-free.
+Given the distance from the airport, prices are not that high and if you choose a really official yellow-green or pink taxi, they tend to be hassle-free.

-On the way from the airport, the taxi driver almost always turns on the meter without saying anything.
+On the way from the airport, the taxi driver will almost always turn on the meter without saying anything.

 When travelling to the airport from highly exposed areas such as Sukhumvit, Khaosan Road or Silom, even official taxi drivers try to arrange a ride without a meter.
 Strongly refuse and if necessary get out and choose another taxi.